retf/Boost.Application/README.md

         bool resume();
     };

-### Todo

-Update Docs.

 ###Installation Notes

-Boost.Application uses a libraries that is not part of boost yet, you need install this library manually:
+If you are using boost lower than 1.56.0 you need install TypeIndex library manually:

 * [TypeIndex] (https://github.com/boostorg/type_index)
   --> In line with the last Boost TypeIndex (typeindex::type_index)

 Full Reference (http://www.boost.org/community/review_schedule.html)

-Building: Detailed instructions can be found [here] (https://svn.boost.org/trac/boost/wiki/TryModBoost).

 ### Use